-You’re going to see a lot of chocolate covered strawberries in this post because a) they’re delicious and super-easy to make; and b) they represent the character Sam’s bumbling effort at courtship in the irresistible new show “Atypical” on Netflix.
+You’re going to see a lot of chocolate covered strawberries in this post because a) they’re delicious and super-easy to make; and b) they represent the character Sam’s bumbling effort at courtship in the irresistible show “Atypical” on Netflix.

-At one point, someone tells the earnest Sam that chocolate covered strawberries are the key to a woman’s heart, so he sets out to (spoiler alert!) break into his therapist’s apartment to leave her with this somewhat misguided gift.
+At one point, someone tells the earnest Sam that chocolate covered strawberries are the key to a woman’s heart.
+So he sets out to (spoiler alert!) break into his therapist’s apartment to leave her with this somewhat misguided gift.
 Oh, Sam, we’re all rooting for you to find someone worthy of those strawberries.

 - 1 pound of strawberries

 - 1/2 cup white chocolate chips

 Wash the strawberries, pat them with a paper towel, and then set them out on a dish towel so they dry thoroughly.
 Give them at least an hour until they are completely dry (or else the chocolate won't stick.)

 When you are ready to prepare the strawberries, prepare a double boiler (we just use a porcelain bowl over a saucepan filled with water) and bring the water to a boil, then turn it down to a simmer.
 Place the chocolate on top of the double boiler and let the chocolate melt, stirring it carefully with a spatula.

 When the chocolate is melted and evenly smooth and glossy, remove it from the heat.
 Place a sheet of parchment paper over a large baking pan or cutting board to receive the strawberries.
 Then carefully dip each strawberry into the chocolate, taking care to coat all sides evenly and let the excess drip off the bottom.
 Lay the strawberry down on its side on the parchment paper; then repeat with the remaining strawberries.